CodeWithJV/holochain-challenge-1/README.md

 </summary>

 If you see the error
-`sh: 1: hc: Permission denied` it means you forgot to run `nix develop`!
+`sh: 1: hc: Permission denied` in your terminal, it means you forgot to run `nix develop`!

 </details>